Blind LDAP Injection

 Privilege Escalation

-- By identifying admin accounts, attackers gain unauthorized access to restricted systems.
+- Identify admin accounts to gain unauthorized access to restricted systems.

 -